|

 feelings.
 Published Treatise on Human Nature and An Inquiry Concerning Human Understanding;

 -- David Hartley- 1705-1757 - Considered physiology and psychology to be associational.
-Published Observations of
+Published

-Man in 1749 and believed in tabula rasa-the mind is blank at birth;
+Observations of Man in 1749 and believed in tabula rasa-the mind is blank at birth;

---James and John Stuart Mills (sensation and ideas are primary material of the mind).
+--James and John Stuart Mills - sensation and ideas are primary material of the mind.

---James Mills (1773-1836)- considered the greatest associationist; believed that sensations and ideas are primary material
+--James Mills (1773-1836)- considered the greatest associationist; believed that sensations and ideas are

 --John Stuart Mills (1806-1873) - wrote Logic; believed that the "whole is more than the sum of its parts."
-"Elements

 X. EXPERIMENTAL PSYCHOLOGY (1800s TO 1870s)